epam/edp-ddm-notification-service/README.md

 #### Prerequisites:

 * Kafka is configured and running.
-* user-settings-service-api is configured and running.
+* user-settings-service is configured and running.
 * Postgres database is configured and running;
 * Keycloak is configured and running;